Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Introduction

 \section{Introduction}

+Modern engineering of material systems relies on the testing and quantification of a material's mechanical response.
+The tension, compression, indentation and impact testing methods that most engineers first encounter are all standard for metal samples but may not be appropriate for soft materials, which are significantly more challenging to test.
+Nonetheless, the use of soft materials is becoming increasingly prevalent in engineering, as researchers try to better understand and interface with the human body, and develop smaller and more compliant material structures and devices.
+Comparing measurements from a range of techniques, several studies\cite{ji2022comparison, malone2018mechanical, varner2023elasticity} report wide discrepancies in measured stiffness of soft biological materials.
+It is notable that despite well documented variations in biological tissue, these discrepancies are often attributed primarily to the testing method and not to material variations.

-Polydimethylsiloxane (PDMS) is widely used in microfluidics \cite{mcdonald2002poly, xia1998soft, raj2020pdms}, medical devices, electronics \cite{Lotters_1997, wu2015inkjet, wu2010flexible}, and engineering mechanics.
-As a two-part material system, the stiffness of the resulting silicone polymer can be easily tuned to suit the needs of an application.
+Even commercially available synthetic materials are hard to test.
+One example is Polydimethylsiloxane (PDMS) where reported elastic moduli range by 2 orders of magnitude for similar compositions, as shown herein.
+PDMS is a two-part material system and the stiffness of the resulting silicone polymer can be easily tuned to suit the needs of an application.
 PDMS will cure at room temperature, or can have the curing accelerated with an oven cure.
-This flexibility of composition and cure is particularly useful in the context of biological research where PDMS has been proposed as a scaffold for muscle growth \cite{brown2005evaluation}, and for studying cellular motility \cite{fuard2008optimization}, as a biological membrane mimic in microfluidics \cite{huh2010reconstituting}, in biohybrid devices \cite {feinberg2007muscular, Nawroth2012, chen2018polydimethylsiloxane}, and for cardiomyocyte growth \cite{kim2007establishment, tanaka2007micro}.
+It is widely used in microfluidics \cite{mcdonald2002poly, xia1998soft, raj2020pdms}, medical devices, and electronics \cite{Lotters_1997, wu2015inkjet, wu2010flexible}.
+In engineering mechanics, it is a common surrogate material for method development in the measurement of elastic, adhesion, and fracture response \cite{zhang2021relationship, raayai2019capturing, kothari2020controlled, patel2019investigation, peng2011multi}, and as a component in the development of tough materials that can undergo large deformations before failure\cite{wang2019stretchable, jung2012cnt, ariati2021polydimethylsiloxane, niu2007characterizing, chen2015thermal, kowol2022strain, jiao2021composites}.
+The flexibility of composition and cure is particularly useful in the context of biological research where PDMS has been proposed as a scaffold for cell growth \cite{brown2005evaluation,kim2007establishment, tanaka2007micro,fuard2008optimization}, as a biological membrane mimic in microfluidics \cite{huh2010reconstituting}, and in biohybrid devices \cite {feinberg2007muscular, Nawroth2012, chen2018polydimethylsiloxane}.
+Given its widespread use in biology, numerous authors have worked to modify the adhesion, wetablity, absorptivity, dielectric properties, and mechanical characteristics of PDMS, with comprehensive reviews provided by Wolf et al. \cite{wolf2018pdms}, Zhou et al.\cite{zhou2010recent}, Abbasi et al. \cite{abbasi2001modification}, Teixeira et al. \cite{teixeira2021polydimethylsiloxane} and Murphy et al. \cite{murphy2020tailoring}.
+However, far less attention has been paid to systematically understanding and measuring the bulk properties of PDMS (or, often, the {commercially} branded product Dow SYLGARD~184 \cite{dowsylgard184}).
+The same fabrication flexibility and wide availability that makes commercial SYLGARD 184 applicable across a range of fields also {highlights} a critical problem of mechanical reproducibility.